norbertkehrer/monabus/README.md

+# MONABUS, A Business Simulation Exercise, in JavaScript

 In 1966, Walter Lewis Brown wrote his master's thesis at the University of Montana, in which he describes his management game MONABUS.
 The exact citation is:

 - Brown, Walter L., MONABUS - A Business Simulation Exercise, Master's thesis, University of Montana, USA, 1966.